pskowronek/epaper-clock-and-more/README.md

 ### 2.7inch display refresh made faster

-You may try to turn on experimental feature to make display refresh much faster (10x quicker for black die, 2-3 times quicker for red die).
+You may try to turn on experimental feature to make display refresh much faster (10x quicker for black dye, 2-3 times quicker for red dye).
 This has been achieved by modification of LUT tables of original ```epd2in7b.py``` Waveshare library.
 The LUT tables are used by the display to create "waveforms" that refresh every pixel.
 This of course has negative consequences - the refresh isn't perfect (but still okey) and artifacts may build-up with time.
 To recover the display you would need to turn off this feature and run the project for a while using original LUT tables.